JustIrish/event-planner/README.md

 ## Used technologies:

 - React.js
+- React-redux
 - Redux-toolkit
 - React-Router-Dom
 - Styled Components
 - React-hook-form
+- React-select
+- React-calendar
+- Swiper for date picker
 - React-hot-toast for toast notifications

 The stylization implements a responsive layout with three breakpoints: 320px, 768px, 1280px.
 Use the Mobile first approach.